reitzig/reitzig.github.io/_posts/2015-12-01-a-researchers-jekyll.md

 {% newthought There %} are myriads of ways to build websites.
 When I decided to create a new one for my work, I evaluated my past experiences -- mostly with Wordpress and
-Joomla{% marginnote "I don't know if there *is* a use-case for Joomla." %} -- and decided to go with something less bloated.
+Joomla{% marginnote "joomla" "I don't know if there *is* a use-case for Joomla." %} -- and decided to go with something less bloated.
 That is, something that

  * serves fast,